Member since 2017

 In 2019, Costa Rica’s economy was ranked 62nd globally on the World Economic Forum Global Competitiveness Index, while Transparency International’s Corruption Perceptions Index placed it 42nd globally in 2020, with a score of 57/100.

-However, like many countries in the region and beyond, Costa Rica suffers from a severe underinvestment in infrastructure.
-In 2016, according to Infrastructure Intelligence, the country faced an investment gap of 2.6% GDP in relation to infrastructure needs.
+Latin America, including Costa Rica, suffers from a severe lack of investment in infrastructure.
+The region has an estimated infrastructure investment gap of around 2.5% of GDP, or approximately $150 billion USD per year.
 In addition to investment challenges, bureaucracy and inefficiencies have been highlighted as impediments to the development of public infrastructure for social and economic growth.

 The National Survey of Perception on Prevention of Corruption (ENPPC) carried out by the General Comptroller of the Republic in 2017 and 2020 revealed key insights into the infrastructure sector:

-• 64% of citizens interviewed believe that the public are the main actors responsible for preventing corruption.
+- 64% of citizens interviewed believe that the public sector is mainly responsible for preventing corruption.

 CoST Costa Rica: How it all began